ArchipelagoMW/Archipelago/docs/world api.md

 import settings
 import typing
-from .Options import mygame_options  # the options we defined earlier from .Items import mygame_items  # data used below to add items to the World from .Locations import mygame_locations  # same as above from worlds.AutoWorld import World from BaseClasses import Region, Location, Entrance, Item, RegionType, ItemClassification
+from .Options import MyGameOptions  # the options we defined earlier from .Items import mygame_items  # data used below to add items to the World from .Locations import mygame_locations  # same as above from worlds.AutoWorld import World from BaseClasses import Region, Location, Entrance, Item, RegionType, ItemClassification

 class MyGameItem(Item):  # or from Items import MyGameItem